- Monday Morning Memo

 Hochul, however, has appeared to double down on her comments, saying through a spokesperson, “We look forward to continuing conversations with the Legislature and the public about why the school aid formula must be modernized so it serves the needs of the next generation of students.”
 Lawmakers in the Legislature, as well as teachers unions and other outside education advocacy groups have promised to fight the changes, insisting that school aid is not an area the State should be cutting.

 “I also think some of them frankly, just weren't having fun anymore,” says our Jack O’Donnell.”
 Activists on both sides are louder and more willing to target members.
 I think getting things done has gotten harder.”
+Jack talks to City & State NY about the wave of retirements in the NYS Legislature here. |

-For those traveling Amtrak’s New York City-Albany route can thank a new seating configuration for quicker turnaround times
+For those traveling Amtrak’s New York City-Albany route can thank a new seating configuration for quicker turnaround times.

-A new frontier for college sports: cornhole scholarships.
+Finally… A new frontier for college sports: cornhole scholarships. |

 Client in the News